 Native Monarchs’ services and goals include, but are not limited to:

-- Research and development in native wildflower plugs and flats for mass plantings
+- Conducting research and development efforts focused on native wildflower plugs and flats to facilitate large-scale plantings.

-- Participation in Monarch conservation, maintenance and enhancement
+- Actively participating in Monarch conservation, including the maintenance and enhancement of existing habitats.

 Amid the challenges posed by the COVID-19 pandemic, which have significantly impacted growers worldwide, some have sought alternative crops to cultivate.
 The inclusion of native Milkweed and nectar plants in their production efforts not only offers a potential lifeline to struggling growers but also contributes to the availability of essential host plants for Monarchs facing their own challenges.
 Together, we can make a difference for the Monarchs and their ecosystems.

 Native Monarchs collaborates with subject matter experts and respected organizations and industries based in Ventura County, each contributing significant expertise and experience to the mission of aiding the declining Monarch butterfly population: